Schroder GAIA II Global Private Equity

 1. Western buyout strategy (70-90% of investment portfolio)

 The fund seeks to invest in small and medium-sized businesses (enterprise values of €0-500 million) in Europe and the US, taking advantage of what Schroders believes are more attractive valuations within smaller private companies compared with larger ones.

 Schroders will look to invest in businesses where it sees an opportunity to add value through transformational improvements, investing alongside specialist managers.
 Deals are typically sourced from entrepreneurs and families, and exit routes are expected to be to secondary buyers and consolidators.

 The fund expects to invest 70-90% of its portfolio in the Western buyout strategy.

 2. Asian growth strategy (10-30% of investment portfolio)

 Schroders seeks to use its on-the-ground expertise to find and invest in fast-growing private companies benefitting from domestic demand growth across Asia.

-There is a bias towards China, as well as the potential to opportunistically invest elsewhere in Asia.
-The strategy is expected to have a bias towards the technology, healthcare and consumer sectors, areas that can be hard to access within public markets.
+There is a focus on China and India, as well as the potential to opportunistically invest elsewhere in Asia.
+The strategy is expected to emphasise the technology, healthcare and consumer sectors, areas that can be hard to access within public markets.